lichess-bot-devs/lichess-bot/README.md

             - `all`: Choose a random move from all legal moves.
             - `best`: Choose only the highest scoring move.
             - `good`: Choose randomly from the top moves.
 In `lichess_cloud_analysis`, the top moves list is controlled by `max_score_difference`.
 In `chessdb_book`, the top list is controlled by the online source.
             - `suggest`: Let the engine choose between the top moves.
 The top moves are the all the moves that `"good"` could have returned.
+Can't be used with XBoard engines.
     - Configurations only in `chessdb_book` and `lichess_cloud_analysis`:
         - `min_depth`: The minimum search depth for a move evaluation for a database move to be accepted.
     - Configurations only in `chessdb_book`: